How to Fix Cycling thermostat failure on Whirlpool WED8000DW (Electric)

 How do I know if the cycling thermostat is causing my Whirlpool WED8000DW to stop heating?

 If your dryer runs but produces no heat, a failed cycling thermostat is a common culprit.
-Test it with a multimeter for continuity — a reading of no continuity confirms it needs replacement.
+You can test it with a multimeter for continuity — a reading of no continuity means it needs replacement.

 Can I replace the cycling thermostat myself, or do I need a technician?